MinterTeam/minter-js-sdk/README.md

 // password and seedPhrase will be used to generate check's proof minter.postTx(txParams, {seedPhrase: '...', password: 'pass'});
-// also combination of password and address can be used to generate proof minter.postTx(txParams, {seedPhrase: '...', address: '...', password: 'pass'});
+// combination of password and address can also be used for proof generation minter.postTx(txParams, {seedPhrase: '...', address: '...', password: 'pass'});
 ```